gamma-opt/oip-notes/course/part1/2-functions_and_optimisation.md

 <video id="critical_points" width="800" controls loop autoplay>
     <source src="../_static/critical_points.mp4" type="video/mp4">
 </video>

-%TODO: Draw this: have a couple of functions, where one is concave and the other is convex.

 The next natural step after identifying points with zero gradient would be further analysing the function curvature, which can be done using second-order derivatives (i.e., the derivatives of derivatives).
 For example, consider the functions plotted below, where $x^2$ is convex and $-x^2$ is concave.
 Their derivatives are $2x$ and $-2x$ respectively, both of which are 0 when $x=0$.
 Yet their second derivatives are $2$ and $-2$, where the difference in the sign indicates exactly the difference in curvature.
 However, it turns out that most optimisation algorithms do not consider second-order information, simply because it is too expensive from a computational standpoint.